 Emergency lighting slave lights and signs obtain their emergency power supply from a separate central bank of batteries located within the premises.
 The central battery system makes maintenance and testing easier, and fittings are available in 24V, 50V, and 110V AC/DC.

 The Arc 8W Slave Unit is powered from a central bank of batteries located within the building to ensure escape routes are illuminated during a power failure.
-Featuring an IP65 rating, making it suitable for both indoor and outdoor use.
+Featuring an IP65 rating, the AR8 is suitable for indoor and outdoor use.

 Using slave functionality, allowing it to illuminate after a mains power failure via a separate central battery system located within the premises, the Pico is available with four different directional arrow legends to choose from.

 The Arrian slave emergency light is designed to be low-profile, with an aluminium body that seemlessly blends into modern office environments.
 Available for 24V, 50V, 110V, and 230V input and provides over 770 emergency lumen output.